-It’s funny actually looking back on the way I used to upload videos of my music to YouTube.
-I had a digital camera (some Samsung model) that I placed on the speaker of the keyboard, pressed record and played live!
+“It’s funny actually looking back on the way I used to upload videos of my music to YouTube.
+I had a digital camera that I placed on the keyboard speaker, pressed record and played live.
 So the video itself would be this terrible sound quality with slightly shaky images (and wonderful views of my curtains and ceiling) as I tried not to be too aggressive with my playing.

 When I was between 4-8 years old, my parents used to play all kinds of music from the 1950s through to the then current day (early 1990s).
 However, it was when they played a few songs from Kraftwerk that I first heard electronic sounding music and I remember being mesmerised by the style.

 Going in to the late 1990s and early 2000s, I began listening to the Ministry of Sound and all their trance compilations/releases.
 This started to influence my sound as I tinkled away on the Casio keyboard.
 I’m sure you’re aware that Ministry of Sound predominantly play songs that are around 140BPM and of a club/big room style.
-So how did I get in to Drum & Bass?

 I was then on a mission to find some Drum & Bass albums/compilations and got myself Hospital Records Mix 4, which was mixed by Cyantific and I haven’t looked back.
 I bought loads more Drum & Bass CDs and engrossed myself in this genre, whilst still listening to the Ministry of Sound, some breakbeat, garage and went in to chillout sounds as well from 2003-2005.

 When it looked like I was just going to be focusing on a career in Materials Science, along came a lad who pretty much changed everything in my music world in 2011.
 He goes by the name of Shell (well, he does now at least) and he used to run a music studio.
 We got talking about music when he first joined the University as we took an extended coffee break, which turned in to lunch and then a continued coffee break (it was quite flexible in those days)!

-In this conversation, I was listening with intent as Shell went through all the different music software out there and what platforms I can share it on (I hadn’t even heard of SoundCloud before this point).
+Anyway, in this conversation, I was listening with intent as Shell went through all the different music software out there and what platforms I can share it on (I hadn’t even heard of SoundCloud before this point).
 He suggested I get some music software and specifically, FL Studio as the style of Drum & Bass is very much based on loops so it was an obvious choice.
 Since then, I have been playing, learning, getting lost in a world of synths, virtual instruments, effects and everything else that comes with it.